laviee143/taskboot2/README.md

 🌟 Backend API

       Backend API is a Node.js and Express-based backend project that allows user registration, login, and protected routes using JWT authentication.
       It is connected to MongoDB for storing user data.

-This project is designed as an individual learning task to strengthen API development skills.

 ✨ Features

       User registration (/api/auth/register)

       User login (/api/auth/login) with JWT authentication

       Protected routes for user profile (/api/users/profile)

       MongoDB integration with Mongoose

       Error handling middleware

 🛠 Technologies Used